 Ms. Ilene Kreitzer

-Ms. Ilene Kreitzer serves as Counsel to the Academy, providing day-to-day legal advice to administrators, faculty, staff and students on a myriad of issues, including litigation, contracts, discrimination, human resources and statutory, policy and ethics compliance.
+Ilene Kreitzer, a member of the Maritime Administration’s Office of Chief Counsel, serves as Counsel to the Academy.
+She provides day-to-day legal advice to the Academy’s administrators on a myriad of issues, including litigation, contracts, discrimination, human resources, student affairs, and statutory, policy and ethics compliance.

 Ms. Kreitzer has over 20 years’ experience in higher education and labor and employment law.
 Before joining the Academy, she was the General Counsel for Suffolk County Community College, where she was responsible for supervising all of its legal matters.
 In addition, she oversaw the development of and the compliance with policies pertaining to board governance, employment, management, academics and student activities.
 She also provided management and employee training on a variety of topics, including harassment and discrimination prevention.
 Ms. Kreitzer was a 2009 recipient of the College’s Presidential Service Award for her spearheading litigation that insured the County of Suffolk’s compliance with New York State Education Law.